dlebars/SLProj/namelists/README.txt

 #
 # Description of variables:
 # INFO: Set to true to get more info in output
+# LOC: If local give the coordinates [lat_N, lat_S, lon_W, lon_E] used for ocean
-# LOC: If True, local otherwise global sea level projection
+# dynamics averaging otherwise False for global sea level projections.
+# For local projections the fingerprint location is also used:
+# LOC_FP = [lat, lon] (Point where the fingerprints are read)
 # IBarE: If True, include the inverse barometer effect, only used for local
 #        projections.
 But not necessary (generally small effect).
 # TEMPf: Chose which models to read GMST from.